California Criminal Defense Attorneys

 Possessing more than 28.5 grams of marijuana shall be a misdemeanor and punished by imprisonment in the county jail for up to six months, or by a fine of up to five hundred dollars ($500), or by both such fine and imprisonment.
 See California Health and Safety Code Section 11357.

 However, the prosecution can charge you with a felony for possession of marijuana for sale if you are caught with a significant amount of the unlawful substance.
-IF you are convicted of this offense you will be subjected to a punishment of imprisonment for up to three years in state prison.
+IF you are convicted of this offense you will be subjected to a punishment of imprisonment for up to three years in county jail.
 See California Health and Safety Code Section 11359.

 Eighteen Years of Age or Older and Possessing 28.5 grams or less of Marijuana on School Grounds - California Health and Safety Code Section 11357(d)